HCM @Work Blog | Inflection HR

 What is the Consumer Price Index (CPI) and Why is it Relevant to the Arizona Minimum Wage

 According to the US Bureau of Labor and Statistics, the Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
 In order to account for inflation, Arizona has tied the minimum wage to the Consumer Price Index.
-For consumers, this means that the purchasing power of your dollar remains strong.
+For consumers, this means that the purchasing power of the dollar should remain strong.
 For Arizona employers, this means that they need to account for an annually updated minimum wage, which can drastically change labor practices and employment numbers.

 How Business Owners Can Prepare for the AZ Minimum Wage Change